 At Kings Dominion, we are proud of our reputation for accommodating guests with disabilities through our Ride Admission Policy.
 To provide equal access for all guests, we have developed a Boarding Pass Program which allows guests with mobility restrictions or cognitive impairment to access attractions at specified times via the Alternate Access Entrance (usually the ride’s exit or Fast Lane entrance) in order to avoid crowds and waiting in the regular lines.

-- The guest with a mobility restriction or cognitive impairment should visit Guest Services or First Aid upon their arrival at the park to express their inability to wait in the regular line.
-Some questions are asked to ensure that the rider has the required physical criteria in order to safely experience rides, and a Boarding Pass is issued for the guest in question and up to 3 riding companions.
+The guest with a mobility restriction or cognitive impairment should visit Guest Services upon their arrival at the park to express their inability to wait in the regular line.
+Some questions are asked to ensure that the rider has the required physical criteria in order to safely experience attractions.

 When you arrive at the park, please proceed to Guest Services located at the Front Gate.